Zanidean/air/README.md

 `get_applications()`: Pulls data form the ASI live cube

-`get_dcars()`: Uses both functions to create a dataframe of both enrolments and applicants
+`get_dcars()`: Uses both functions to create a dataframe of both enrollments and applicants

 `get_rate()`: Uses ASI cube to automatically calculate the conversion or acceptance rates